agapoff/kafka-ops/README.md

 ```

 The format is quite evident.
 Just few remarks:
-* The topic config values are always strings
+* The topic config values are always strings, while *partitions* and *replication_factor* are always numeric
 * The topic config value can be set to *default*.
 This will remove the per-topic setting and the topic will be using the cluster default value
 * *replication_factor* for topic is optional.
 If utility will need to create the topic and this setting will not be defined then it will be set to 1 on single-node clusters and to 2 on multi-node clusters
+* The parameter *state=absent* can be used for deleting topics if they present.
+Any value other than *absent* is considered as *present*
 * The ACL operation is described as *OperationType:Host*

 kafka-cluster-example2.json: